Department of Movement Sciences

 Online.
 Basic prevention, recognition, and immediate care of athletic injuries with application of course material through lab activities.
 Typically Offered: Varies.

-Current ethical issues in sport, such as performance-enhancing drugs, mechanization, cheating, eligibility; challenges students to creatively examine their beliefs.
+Current ethical issues in sport, such as performance-enhancing drugs, mechanization, cheating, and eligibility; challenges students to creatively examine their beliefs.
+Typically Offered: Spring.

 Credit arranged